cantrellcloud/cocloud-k8s-dev-cluster-stitch/README.md

 ## Introduction

+After carefully following the below instructions, only a single master cluster will be deployed.
+You then need to join any other node using the generated key and label.

-Following the instructions given, you should be able to configure and initialize a default Kubernetes cluster with NSX networking overlays
+Following the instructions given, you should be able to configure and initialize a default Kubernetes cluster with NSX networking overlays.

-### This is the desired end state
+### This is the desired end state for the Enterprise

+Clusters will be packageable for multiple deployments on any storage.

 ```
 +===============================================================================================+